mdbiz/pypdfocr/README.rst

 Removing unnecessary options and fixing usual bugs that were left since project abandonment.
 Also updating necessary parts to enable using newer versions of dependencies: Tesseract OCR software, GhostScript, ImageMagick and Poppler.

-Removed from original release:
+Removed from original release: Evernote, Coverage.py, Fabric, Sphinx and tests
-Evernote
-Coverage.py
-Fabric
-Sphinx

 This fork is focused on Windows usage.
 No guarantee for Mac OS and Linux.